-Our vision is to deliver first-rate support to farmers, land managers and crofters, providing high quality advice that will improve Scotland's natural environment, reducing the impact of agriculture on climate change, whilst optimising business efficiency.
+Our vision is to deliver first-rate support to farmers, land managers and crofters, providing high quality advice that will help farmers to ensure their businesses are ready to meet the challenges of the future.
+This includes adapting to changing markets, improving Scotland's natural environment, reducing the impact of agriculture on climate change, and optimising business efficiency.